Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/ArraysLinkedLists.md

 # Arrays & Linked Lists

 ## Activities
+- Complete [histogram, Markov chain and sampling worksheet]
+    - Watch [video of histogram, Markov chain, and sampling worksheet review]
 - Draw diagram of your Markov chain mental model and related data structures
 - Compare and contrast diagram representations and code organization with partners
 - Review how to build a Markov chain from text and generate sentences from it
 - Lecture and discussion following [array and linked list slides]
+    - Watch [video of array and linked list lecture]
 - Act out how dynamic array and linked list data structures and algorithms work

 ## Objectives